Knoblauchpilze/galactic-sovereign/README.md

 - [postgres](https://www.postgresql.org/) for the databases.
 - [go](https://go.dev/) as the server backend language.
-- [sveltekit](https://kit.svelte.dev/) as the frontend development framework.
 - [docker](https://www.docker.com/) as the containerization tool to deploy services.
 - [dockerhub](https://hub.docker.com/) to host the images of services and make them available.

-As this is a project to learn things without being a money sink, some aspects of the management of the website are handled with in-house solutions when they could use existing commercial software.

 # Badges